 - Click View to switch between card and list view.

 - See the overall performance of your databases and if there are any critical issues with them.
-The server health or status indicates whether critieria has been met for normal, warning or critical health rules.
-The green check mark indicates that the database is operating within normal conditions, the red exclamation mark indicates that at least one critical health rule has been violated.
+The server health or status indicates whether criteria has been met for normal, warning or critical health rules.
+The green checkmark indicates that the database is operating within normal conditions, the red exclamation mark indicates that at least one critical health rule has been violated.

 - Click the name of the database to switch to the Database Dashboard for that specific database.